 For some brands, the goal is to donate time and finances while urging their customers and employees to do the same.Brands like Ulta Beauty and Whataburger are donating funds while also looking after their employees who are in affected areas and facing unforeseen financial hardships.
 Starbucks chipped in a quarter million dollars and is matching employee donations as well.

 ExxonMobile split their million dollar donation across American Red Cross and the United Way of Greater Houston.

 Bank of America has earmarked a quarter million for the Red Cross with plans to disperse another $750K once more recovery needs are identified.
 They also will match employee donations.

+With Great Brands Come Great ResponsibilityWe’re living in a culture where customers look to brands to help during disaster relief.
+Brands have become such an intricate part of our lives in this century, consumers don’t expect anything less.
 Where does this come from?
 Well, to start, it’s how you get people to work for you, and to stick around.
 People want to be connected to purpose and this goes beyond a brand-consumer relationship and permeates the employee lifecycle.

 Employees want to be a part of the positive change that brands have the power to create and sustain.Branding is taking a new turn.
 Customers no longer expect only a quality product, they expect a brand to have an identity, humanity, and a purpose in society.
 Brands have a corporate responsibility to positively impact society.
 When they look beyond profit and consumerism, corporations create dedicated customers by showing the brand is dedicated to them.
 Know any other amazing brand stories emerging from the recent relief efforts?
 Share them in the comments!
 Also, please visit Charity Navigator to learn how you can help with Hurricane Harvey and Hurricane Irma Relief.